l1siki-dev/okinawa_gametheory/docs/en/01_1._Fake_Tourism/01_We_are_all_lied_to.md

 # First lie: "Tourism is working."

-I'm pure Okinawan (Nago + Miyakojima), and here to reveal hundreds of lies deceiving you.
+I'm pure Okinawan (Nago + Miyakojima), and here to reveal lies deceiving you.
 Let's start quickly.

 ## Okinawa govt tricked you by hiding the expenses of tourism